 7. Fox Ridge Park: Fox Ridge Park in Henderson is said to be haunted by a young boy who appears on the swings at midnight.
 According to the story, the ghost is a boy who was killed after he ran in front of a car near the park.
 Regular visitors to the park say other ghosts have also been spotted there, but the young boy is the most frequent.
 Some people say the ghost of the boy is angry and will take on a demonic form if he is bothered.

-8. Luxor : The Luxor is rumored to be haunted by at least 5 ghosts.
-Three of the ghosts are allegedly construction workers and two of them are guests who reportedly committed suicide by jumping from the hotel's open hallways onto the casino floor.
-One of the suicide ghosts is reportedly a woman who hangs around in the hallways on the 12th and 14th floors.
+8. Titantic exhibit at the Luxor hotel-casino : The "Titanic: The Artifact Exhibition" at the Luxor hotel-casino on the Las Vegas Strip is a popular tourist attraction.
+It has many artifacts from the wreckage, including a big piece of the ship iteself.
+Luxor employees claim they have seen the ghosts of deceased passengers in the exhibit.
+They also claim they hear doors opening and closing mysteriously.
+The Luxor hotel-casino is also rumored to be haunted by at least 5 ghosts.
+3 of the ghosts are allegedly construction workers and 2 of them are guests who reportedly committed suicide by jumping from the hotel's open hallways.
 Guests say that they often feel cold spots in the hallways and report the feeling of someone breathing on their neck.

 10. Las Vegas Academy of International Studies, Performing and Visual Arts : The ghost of an elderly man named Mr. Petre has been reported in the main theater at Las Vegas Academy in downtown Las Vegas.
 According to some, Mr. Petre used to live on the property before the theater was built in the 1930s and was a janitor for the school.
 Others say he was a teacher.
 Another ghost reportedly plays the piano in the theater.
 The invisible pianist is rumored to be Will Lowden, the son of school benefactors Sue and Paul Lowden, who died as a teenager.